accordproject/template-archive/README.md

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
 Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
 The Cicero engine can then be used to execute a Smart Clause (an instance of a template) against a JSON payload.
 Smart Clause software can be used to add computable functionality to any document.
 Clauses are typically stateless (idempotent) functions.
 They receive an incoming request and the template data, and they produce a response.

-## Get Involved!

-We are an open community and welcome both lawyers and technologists to work on the specifications and code.
-If you would like to get involved please join the Accord #technology-wg Slack channel by signing up here: https://www.accordproject.org.

-[Accord Technology Working Group weekly meeting][apworkgroup]

 ## Structure of the Code Repository

 Top level repository (cicero), with sub packages.
 Each sub-package is published as an independent npm module using `lerna`: